IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 **Configure Adafruit IO Dashboard**

 - If you havent already, you will need to create an account: https://accounts.adafruit.com/users/sign_in
+- You will then need the Username and Active Key values to load into the ESP32 device to enable data streaming.
-- Each incubation monitor will generally require a uniquesly named dashboard to display its data feeds, these feeds are configured on the device after following the Incubation Monitor Setup Instructions steps below.
+- Each incubation monitor will generally require a uniquely named dashboard to display its data feeds, these feeds are configured on the device after following the Incubation Monitor Setup Instructions steps above.
 - You will need to create a unique dashboard name for each ESP32 based Incubation Monitor device, the device will then automatically create data feeds for each parameter: CO2, Temperature and Relative Humidity
 - Then you will need to create an Adafruit IO dashboard for each incubator with a graph to log the CO2, Temperature and Humidity values from the data feeds
 - The CO2, Temperature and RH values must be assigned to a unique data feed name in the Adafruit IO dashboard
 - ie: the Dashboard for the incubator would be the name of the microscope, ie: "Live Imager 1" and the CO2 data feed will be automatically called "CO2_Live_Imager_1"
+-
 - Adafruit IO allows you to publish read only versions of your dashboards to other websites for monitoring incubation conditions as well as configuring actions to send alert emails when conditions exceed limits

 **Issues/Notes**